Kristina01111000/Drws_site/README.md

 Look at forwarded email he sends to podcasts to see if there are any changes i think he should make

 Put the magazine videos onto the youtube
-Ask him about the srs videos that aren’t approved yet

-6/26
-- Make sure the contact form for 4einstitute works, send to just my email to make sure it works, and then switch it to staff@fourelementinstitute.org
-- neither of the forms go through to my email,  figure out why